gpa138/gpa138.github.io/README.md

-# gpa138.github.io
+# Do Not Reply

-Official Website of Do Not Reply (do-not-reply.co)
+Simple, lightweight, and cheap.
+Usable for email notifications of any kind--email replies will be discarded.